Team building: does it really pay out?

 Does that mean that any team building is likely to increase productivity?

 Not really.
-If you are looking for a team specific result in your team, one that you’ll notice once back in the office, then it’s best if you stay away from the fun-only activities and find something which can connect to your organisation life.
+If you are looking for a team specific result in your team, one that you’ll notice once back in the office, then it’s best if you stay away from the fun-only activities and find something which can connect to your organization life.
 It should still be fun but fruitful as well.

-To look into when choosing a team building activity
+To look into when choosing a team-building activity

 Your goal (what do you want to achieve with your event: improve communication?
 Solve conflicts?
 Improve cohesion?
 Just have fun?)

 Time and budget available (1 day?
 A weekend?
-Inhouse or external venue?
+In-house or external venue?
 How much can you spend?)

-Your people (how many? what kind of activity can suit them?)
+Your people (how many?
+What kind of activity can suit them?)

-When to conduct team building
+When to conduct team building activities

-However, we have noticed that organisations benefit much more from the positive effects of a team building when conducting them throughout the year as it gives staff a short break and energises them for the challenges to come.
+However, we have noticed that organizations benefit much more from the positive effects of a team building when conducting them throughout the year as it gives staff a short break and energises them for the challenges to come.